 "The amount and diversity of educational resources available online nowadays is staggering," said Octav Druta, senior product manager at Udemy, an online learning marketplace.
 "The problem is that they're not combined into a learning experience targeted towards acquiring the minimum viable knowledge and skills required to kick-start a career in a new field.
 Ideally, [you should] not only learn new concepts but also create something that you can add to your portfolio in order to show it to potential employers."

 Druta noted that working with a mentor in your new field can help you stay on track with your studies and connect you with the real-world skills you'll need to excel in that work environment.

 Leveraging your past successes

-While you'll almost certainly have some new skills to learn, your second career may actually allow you to use some of your existing resources in different, unexpected ways.
+Although you'll almost certainly have some new skills to learn, your second career may rely on skills you've developed over the years.

-However, Mangiofico cautioned career changers not to rely too heavily on their past.
-"Your past success may open the doors to new opportunities, but it doesn't guarantee success in a new career because the dynamics and circumstances have changed," he said.
+Mangiofico cautioned career changers not to rely too heavily on their past.
+"Your past success may open the doors to new opportunities, but it doesn't guarantee success in a new career, because the dynamics and circumstances have changed," he said.

 Preparing for the transition

-Unlike when you were in your early 20s, you can't afford to accept any opportunity that comes along.
-If you're picking up your life and making this transition, you need to make sure it's the right fit, especially since you'll likely be starting at a lower salary.
+If you're making such a significant life decision, you need to ensure it's the right fit, especially because you'll likely be starting at a lower salary.